hngu/aws-bootcamp-cruddur-2023/journal/week2.md

 ```

 ## HoneyComb

-When creating a new dataset in Honeycomb it will provide all these installation instructions
+When creating a new dataset in Honeycomb it will provide all these **installation instructions** but will outline these here anyway:

 Add the following Env Vars to `backend-flask` in docker compose